-It has also become the largest awards organization for amateur radio with over 354,994 eAwards issued.
+It has also become one of the largest awards organization for amateur radio with over 354,994 eAwards issued.

 The company is registered in the State of Texas as part of the interactive multimedia company Air Wave Productions, LLC, owned by David L. Morris, N5UP.

 He experimented and developed the eQSL concept over a period of several years, designed the system,

 wrote all the software, developed the relational database, designed the graphics, and currently handles most of the technical and administrative maintenance.

 You can read more about the history of the company on our 20th Anniversary page.

 Although the company is not legally a "non-profit" in the technical sense of the term, it is operated very similar to a non-profit organization.